 You can enjoy this low carb chicken soup as it is full of flavor, satisfying, and without loads of carbs!
 The crumbled sausage with bacon is an added bonus.
 Low carb chicken soup is delicious any time of year.

 Meal prep is a very popular thing now.
-Whether it’s to save time or to plan out a few meals in advance.
+Whether it’s to save time or to plan out a few meals in advance, meal prep certainly comes in handy.
 It can also help you eat healthier by providing convenient pre-portioned serving sizes.
+These are the reasons I love this super fast meal prep chicken soup recipe!

 Whether it’s soup weather or any time of the year, sometimes you just want to eat a comforting bowl of hot chicken soup.
 It actually does warm the soul.
 But it’s hard to find a recipe or even canned chicken soup that doesn’t contain noodles, rice, or potatoes.
 So you either have to make your own or do without.